 I believe that simply participating in Rumble Racing also unlocks the game in the Mirage Arena on the PSP, while in 2.5, it’s available on the outset (I’m not sure which is the case in FM PSP).
 Clearing courses in either location will unlock later courses (in 2.5, Country Chase and Disney Drive are both unlocked at the start), but just to be irritating, there are two different sets of prizes depending on locations.
 In the Arena, you can get Arena points for racing and also rank advancements if you can clear time trials, but in Disney Town, you get items if you win and can’t qualify for time trials!
 All these differences despite there being no gameplay difference between the two locations!
 This two-pronged approach means that if you want all the prizes, you have to play each course at least twice, once in Disney Town and once again in Mirage Arena for the time trial, doubling the time spent on the game through tedium alone.
 This also happens with Command Board, and is even worse there.
 At least Rumble Racing only takes a few minutes of your time once you get used to the courses!

-Despite some sources online claiming that you get the Disney Town prizes for simply placing in the top three, this is not true, or at least it isn’t in all versions I’ve ever tested (western Vanilla and 2.5).
+Despite some sources online claiming that you get the Disney Town prizes for simply placing in the top three, this is not true in all versions I’ve played (it could still possibly be true of Japanese Vanilla or Japanese PSP FM).
 In versions I’ve played, you only receive the Disney Town prizes for placing first.
-You get a useless Hi-Potion for Country Chase, and of course, Terra has to do this to progress Disney Town’s storyline.
-Later races return, in order: 2) an equally useless Fire Dash, 3) a moderately useful Aerora, and finally 4) the Victory Line, a Keyblade.
+You get a useless Hi-Potion for Country Chase, and of course, Terra has to clear Country Chase this to progress Disney Town’s storyline.
+Later courses return, in order: 2) an equally useless Fire Dash, 3) a moderately useful Aerora, and finally 4) the Victory Line, a Keyblade.
 This is a lot of work for a single prize, even if it is a Keyblade, so I’m sad to announce that’s not even that great a Keyblade.
 The Victory Line is a Strength-focused Keyblade that is more or less in-line with what I’d have expected from Disney Town’s Keyblade if it had been unlocked by default.
 The Victory Line is a great example of why DDD decided that all its minigame Keyblades would be endgame Keyblades.

 After Terra puts Captain Dark in his place and does absolutely nothing about the Unversed, Captain Dark complains and runs off, causing Chip to mention the voting for the Million Dreams contest, ala Ven’s storyline.
 It seems Captain Dark thought he could win by becoming a racing star and a heel (double meaning there, hope you caught that).
 Now that we’ve passed along that information, Terra says that he learned that he doesn’t always “have to bend the rules to reach [his] goals,” and he monologues about how just because he’s staring into the darkness doesn’t mean he has to give in.
 Wow, and this is like… maybe five minutes since Radiant Garden, right?
 Assuming you went straight to the races and won Country Chase on your first try.
 And now Terra’s completely completed his character arc!
 What a reversal!
 Terra, I’m starting to think your heroic flaw is weakness to peer pressure.